On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-Through Heuristics 2-5, we can link $20{,}695$ TC and $9{,}127$ TN address pairs, which form $4{,}931$ and $1{,}345$ clusters (cf.\ Def.~\ref{def:cluster}), respectively.
-Figures~\ref{fig:cluster_pdf_tc} and~\ref{fig:cluster_pdf_tn} visualize the distribution of TC and TN clusters over the number of addresses in a cluster. $2{,}094\thinspace(42.74\%)$ TC and $1{,}345\thinspace (47.18\%)$ TN clusters only have two addresses.
-Interestingly, we find that the distribution of clusters is similar to previous works on Bitcoin address clustering (e.g., Figure~9(a) in~\cite{karame2015misbehavior}).
+Through Heuristics 2--5, we can link {$18{,}705$} \TC and {$9{,}383$} \TN address pairs, which form {$8{,}164$} and {$2{,}046$} clusters, respectively.
+Moreover, {$4{,}871\thinspace(57.14\%)$} \TC and {$1{,}190\thinspace (48.89\%)$} \TN clusters only have two addresses.
+Fig.~\ref{fig:cluster_pdf_tc} visualizes the distribution of \TC clusters over the number of addresses.
+Interestingly, we find that the cluster distribution is similar to previous works on Bitcoin address clustering (e.g., Fig.~9(b) in~\cite{karame2015misbehavior}).